 How to Make Strawberry Bubble Tea

 During this step, we’ll also have a separate pot of water to boil so that we can cook our tapioca pearls.
-If you bought some tapioca pearls in-store or online like these ones, be sure to follow the instructions on the back of the packaging for how long you need to cook your tapioca pearls.
+If you bought some tapioca pearls in-store or online like these ones, be sure to follow the instructions.
+You can find cooking instructions on the back of the packaging for how to cook tapioca pearls.

 If you’re taking the traditional route of boiling water in a pot, while we wait for it, let’s prepare the rest of the ingredients.
-Starting with your handful of fresh strawberries let’s begin by cutting off the leaves and placing them into a blender.
+Start with a handful of fresh strawberries.
+Begin by cutting off the leaves and placing the strawberries into a blender.

 During this step, we’ll add the rest of the ingredients.
-Take 1/2 cup of creamer of your choices such as oat milk, almond milk, soy milk, or even whole milk, and pour it into the blender with your strawberries.
+Take 1/2 cup of creamer of your choices such as oat milk, almond milk, soy milk, or even whole milk.
+Pour it into the blender with your strawberries.

 Add your 1-2 tablespoons of sweetener as well.
 We like to use honey to give our strawberry bubble tea a great aroma.
 Also, don’t forget to add the handful of ice during this step too!

-Finally, wait a few more minutes so that your tea is cooled to room temperature and then add the freshly brewed tea into your blender.
+Finally, wait a few more minutes so that your tea is cooled to room temperature.
+Then add the freshly brewed tea into your blender.

 Last and final step, we’re almost there!
 Using your handy kitchen blender, blend everything up.
 You’re looking for a smooth slushy type of texture, similar to those icees you got as a kid.